AlexTheGeek/api-vdi/README.md

     6.3. `git clone https://github.com/AlextTheGeek/api-vdi.git`
     6.4. `cd api-vdi`
 7. Install the requirements of the api and scheduler: `pip install -r requirements.txt`
 8. Install the openstack client : `apt install python3-openstacksdk` or `pip install python3-openstacksdk`.
-You server can need some other packages like `python3-openstackclient` that you can install with `apt install python3-openstackclient` or `pip install python3-openstackclient`.
+Your server can need some other packages like `python3-openstackclient` that you can install with `apt install python3-openstackclient` or `pip install python3-openstackclient`.
 8. Create a folder `/home/vdi/VDI-APP` for the API and and clone this repository in it
     8.1. `mkdir -p /home/vdi/VDI-APP`
     8.2. `cd /home/vdi/VDI-APP`